state-less/react-server-docs-md/src/pages/Installation.md

 ### Quickstart

-You can use our template to quickly setup a new Frontend:
+You can use our template to quickly setup a new frontend:

 ```bash
 npx degit state-less/template-vite-react-server my-frontend